erfg12/BingRewards/bingRewards/bin/Release/readme.txt

 on your PC, this program may not function correctly.
 Be sure you have a working copy of Internet Explorer.

-For Windows XP users, be sure you accept cookies on Internet Explorer.
+For Windows XP users, be sure you accept all cookies on Internet Explorer.

 Step 1) Open accounts.txt with notepad and type in your windows live account email/password credentials.
 One account per line.

-Step 2) You can change the default settings in settings.ini and words.txt with notepad or leave them the way they are, it's up to you.
+Step 2) You can change words.txt with notepad or leave them the way it is currently.
+It's completely up to you.

-Step 3) Start bingRewards.exe and let it run.
-When it's complete the web browser window will end up on the New Age Soldier donations page.
+Step 3) Start bingRewards.exe and press the start button and let it run.

 How It Works